-Note - Certain features of these functions must be standardized to ensure that ACAS units cooperate satisfactorily with other ACAS units, with Mode S ground stations and with the ATC system.
+- Note Certain features of these functions must be standardized to ensure that ACAS units cooperate satisfactorily with other ACAS units, with Mode S ground stations and with the ATC system.
 Each of the features that are standardized is discussed below.
-Certain other features are given herein as recommendations.

-4.3.1.1.1 The duration of a cycle shall not exceed 1.2 s.

-4.3.2 Surveillance performance requirements
+Certain other features are given herein as recommendations. - 4.3.1.1.1 The duration of a cycle shall not exceed 1.2 s. - 4.3.2 Surveillance performance requirements

-4.3.2.1 General surveillance requirements - ACAS shall interrogate SSR Mode A/C and Mode S transponders in other aircraft and detect the transponder replies.
+- 4.3.2.1 General surveillance requirements ACAS shall interrogate SSR Mode A/C and Mode S transponders in other aircraft and detect the transponder replies.
 ACAS shall measure the range and relative bearing of responding aircraft.
-Using these measurements and information conveyed by transponder replies, ACAS shall estimate the relative positions of each responding aircraft.
-ACAS shall include provisions for achieving such position determination in the presence of ground reflections, interference and variations in signal strength.

-4.3.2.1.1 Track establishment probability - ACAS shall generate an established track, with at least a 0.90 probability that the track is established 30 s before closest approach, on aircraft equipped with transponders when all of the following conditions are satisfied:

-a) the elevation angles of these aircraft are within $\pm 10$ degrees relative to the ACAS aircraft pitch plane;

-b) the magnitudes of these aircraft's rates of change of altitude are less than or equal to 51 m/s (10 000 ft/min);

-c) the transponders and antennas of these aircraft meet the Standards of Chapter 3, 3.1.1 and 3.1.2;

-d) the closing speeds and directions of these aircraft, the local density of SSR transponderequipped aircraft and the number of other ACAS interrogators in the vicinity (as determined by monitoring ACAS broadcasts, 4.3.7.1.2.4) satisfy the conditions specified in Table 4-1; and e) the minimum slant range is equal to or greater than 300 m (1 000 ft).
-Table 4-1.
-ACAS design assumptions
+For ACAS X compliant systems, in addition to information from other sources described above, ACAS shall be able to receive other aircraft's ADS-B position, velocity and status information.
+Using these measurements and information conveyed by transponder replies and for ACAS X compliant systems also by ADS-B messages, ACAS shall estimate the relative positions of each responding aircraft.
+ACAS shall include provisions for achieving such position determination in the presence of ground reflections, interference and variations in signal strength. - 4.3.2.1.1 Track establishment probability ACAS shall generate an established track, with at least a 0.90 probability that the track is established 30 s before closest approach, on aircraft equipped with transponders when all of the following conditions are satisfied: - a) the elevation angles of these aircraft are within ± 10 degrees relative to the ACAS aircraft pitch plane; - b) the magnitudes of these aircraft's rates of change of altitude are less than or equal to 51 m/s (10 000 ft/min); - c) the transponders and antennas of these aircraft meet the Standards of Chapter 3, 3.1.1 and 3.1.2; - d) the closing speeds and directions of these aircraft, the local density of SSR transponder-equipped aircraft and the number of other ACAS interrogators in the vicinity (as determined by monitoring ACAS broadcasts, 4.3.7.1.2.4) satisfy the conditions specified in Table 4-1; and - e) the minimum slant range is equal to or greater than 300 m (1 000 ft.).

-Conditions Performance

-Quadrant

-For ward Sid e Ba ack Maximum traffic density Maximum number

-Maximum closing speed aircraft/ aircraft/ of other ACAS within 56 km Probability

-m/s kt m/s kt m/s kt km $NM^2$ (30 NM) of success

-260 500 150 300 93 180 0.087 0.30 30 0.9

-620 1 200 390 750 220 430 0.017 0.06 30 0.9
+Canditions Performance Quadrant Forward Stela Back Maximum traffic density Maximum number of other ACAS Maximum closing speed Probability aircraft/ aircraft within 56 km kr kt kr (30 NM) m/sm/sm/skm NM of success 0.90 260 500 150 300 93 0.087 0.30 30 180 1 200 390 750 0.017 0.06 30 0.90 620 220 430 within 56 km (30 NM) is somewhat higher than that shown in Table 4-1.
+Future ACAS designs will take account of current and expected ACAS densities.